In this article

 - Diversifying among both types and categories of funds is one way to manage risk in your portfolio.

 1Source: Investment Company Institute, 2013 Investment Company Fact Book.

 © 2013 McGraw-Hill Financial Communications.
 All rights reserved.

-Please always consider the charges, risk, expenses, and investment objectives carefully before purchasing any financial product, including mutual funds, variable life insurance policies or variable annuities.
+Please always consider the charges, risk, expenses, and investment objectives carefully before purchasing any financial product, including mutual funds or variable annuities.
 For a prospectus containing this and other information, please contact a financial professional.
 Read it carefully before you invest or send money.This article is provided for your informational purposes only.

 GE 65958 (10/2012)